ibm-cloud-docs/mas-ms/backups-disaster-recovery.md

 ## Disaster Recovery
 {: #disaster-recovery}

-In the event of a DR issue with the Maximo Application Suite Managed Service offering for a specific customer, IBM's focus will be in the following order:
+In the event of a DR issue with the Maximo Application Suite Dedicated Service offering for a specific customer, IBM's focus will be in the following order:

 1. Recover the existing infrastructure in place
 2. Recover within the same IBM Cloud data center to a new infrastructure